 Few players in the NHL have dealt with a rollercoaster-like career quite like the one Phil Kessel has.
 From being drafted high in the 2006 NHL Entry Draft to his battle with cancer and subsequent trade to the Toronto Maple Leafs, Kessel’s career started off with as many peaks as it had valleys.
 After a tumultuous time in Toronto, Kessel’s trade to the Penguins seemed to finally establish him as one of the most likable guys in the entire NHL.
 It also made him a two-time Stanley Cup champion.
+Now, he’s set to start a new chapter with the Arizona Coyotes.

-Let’s’ take it back a bit though and look at Kessel’s life and career as a whole.
+Let’s’ take it back a bit, though, and look at Kessel’s life and career as a whole.

 The 2008-09 regular season had been a great one for the Boston Bruins, and especially for young forward Kessel.
 After two mediocre seasons and health-related setbacks, Kessel was finally coming into his own and showing why he was a highly regarded player that was once considered a possibility for the No. 1 overall draft pick.